charliedevs/a-game-of-shapes/README.md

 3. **Commit** your changes each time you add a new feature using `git commit -m 'Short description of change'`.

+#### Keep up to date with this repository
+Your fork will not automatically be updated when others make changs to this main repo.
+You need to pull changes from this main repository before you begin making changes to your local copy.

+1. Add original repository as remote: `git remote add upstream git://github.com/charliethomasdavis/sfasu-strategy-game.git`

+2. Fetch the changes from upstream: `get fetch upstream`

+3. Update your local code with changes from upstream: `git pull upstream master`

 #### Merge your changes with this repository